 - Your residency should provide a rich pediatric experience.
 Our pediatric emergency department is staffed by faculty from the department of emergency medicine, five of whom are board certified in both pediatrics and emergency medicine.
 Pediatric EM Morsels provides weekly educational pearls dedicated to pediatric emergency care.

 - You will want extensive experience in bedside ultrasound.
-Our emergency department has five ultrasound machines that are in continual use.
-All have extensive doppler and digital capability.
-The annual volume of emergency ultrasounds performed has grown each year to an ultrasound procedure census in excess of 6,000 per year.
-Attending physicians are credentialed and a quality assurance program audits every ultrasound that is performed and provides feedback.
-Ultrasound is used extensively for resuscitation (both medical and traumatic), pregnancy, abdominal evaluation, cardiovascular evaluation, soft-tissue, musculoskeletal, ocular, and for procedural guidance.
+Our emergency department has seven state-of-the art ultrasound machines that are in continual use.
+The annual volume of emergency ultrasounds performed has grown each year to an ultrasound procedure census in excess of 13,000 per year.
+Attending physicians are credentialed and a quality assurance program audits every ultrasound thas is performed and provides feedback.
+Ultrasound is used extensively for resuscitation (both medical and traumatic), pregnancy, abdominal evaluation, cardiovascular evaluation, soft-tissue, musculoskeletal, ocular, thoracic, venous, and for procedural guidance.
 Our ultrasound machines wirelessly transmit digital images and videos to our QA software and management system.
 Our ED is accredited by the ACEP Clinical Ultrasound Accreditation Program.
 In addition, there is opportunity for leadership in ultrasound medical education, ultrasound research, and international ultrasound experiences.
 The EM department supports a post-graduated 1 year US fellowship, a UNC medical school integrated ultrasound curriculum, US preceptorships for practicing physicians, CME US education, and US education for nursing.

 - Are you interested in research?
 Our research division supports active programs in both laboratory and clinical research.
 Faculty researchers facilitate intradepartmental, interdepartmental and multicenter clinical studies on various topics with a special emphasis on pulmonary embolism and sepsis.
 The department enjoys NIH funding for projects related to the diagnosis and treatment of pulmonary embolism, sepsis and acute coronary syndrome.
 Other departmental research topics include: stroke/TIA, ischemic heart disease, ultrasound, and toxicology.
 Rapid diagnostic modalities of acute and critical conditions are a particular focus of emergency medicine research at CMC.
 Emergency medicine faculty participate as members of the Institutional Review Board, the IACUC, and the institutional Research Review Committee, and act as mentors for resident research endeavors.